interledger/interledger.github.io/docs/markdown/getting-started.md

 we’ll use the SPSP command line tool.

 ### Installing the SPSP client and server
-To install an SPSP client and server, open a new command line and run:
+To install an SPSP client and server, open a new terminal and run:
 ```shell
 $ npm install -g ilp-spsp ilp-spsp-server
 ```